-Collection Summary: Several personal documents, including Krebiel's marriage announcement.
-Correspondence, 1893-1945 and 1982-1985, consisting mostly of letters from Albert Krebiel to his family and friends, but also letters sent to Rebecca Krebiel regarding her late father-in-law.
-Writings and notes, including a 1906 notebook on Greek costumes; an undated notebook about murals for the State Capitol of South Dakota (Krebiel did not receive the commission for these); typed proposals for murals in the State Capitol of South Dakota, and for the Supreme and Appellate court rooms in Springfield, Illinois; versions of a manuscript entitled "Life and the Model in Quick Sketches"; notebooks created by Krehbiel between 1930 and 1945, containing notes on art and other topics, journal entries, thumbnail sketches of his paintings and watercolors, and notes for talks; loose notes and sketches by Krehbiel and by his wife Dulah.
+Writings and notes include Krehbiel's diary of 1938 containing impressions of Mies van der Rohe, newly appointed director of the Armour Institute.
+Krehbiel was the only in-place instructor that Mies van der Rohe kept on the staff; a 1906 notebook on Greek costumes, an undated notebook about murals for the State Capitol of South Dakota (Krehbiel did not receive the commission for these); typed proposals for murals in the State Capitol of South Dakota, and for the Supreme and Appellate court rooms in Springfield, Illinois, versions of a manuscript entitled "Life and the Model in Quick Sketches"; notebooks, 1930-1945, containing notes on art and other topics, journal entries, thumbnail sketches of his paintings and watercolors, and notes for talks; loose notes and sketches by Krehbiel and by his wife Dulah.

 Published material about Krehbiel includes 1904, 1905 and 1906 issues of L'ACADEMIE JULIAN and newsclippings, 1907-1940 and undated.
-Photographs of paintings by both Albert and Dulah Krebiel, photographs of his studio and of Dulah posing for murals, and family photographs complete the collection.
+Photographs are of paintings by both Albert and Dulah Krehbiel, photographs of his studio and of Dulah posing for murals, and family photographs.